 Take the train nearest to 09:45 from Charing Cross to Tonbridge.

 This pub would also be a late stop on the Long Walk (after 13-14 km), but this variation passes two others which are more conveniently placed.
-The George & Dragon (01892-832521) is on the B2017 between Tudeley and Capel churches, after 7¾ km; it has a back garden away from the road and serves traditional pub food.
-The suggested place, however, is the Dovecote Inn (01892-835966) in the hamlet of Capel, after 9 km.
-This popular freehouse has an attractive patio area at the back, serves a selection of real ales from casks behind the bar and good freshly-cooked food to 2pm (3pm Sun & BH).
+The George & Dragon (01892-337449; food to 2.30pm Tue-Sat, 4pm Sun; closed Mon) is on the B2017 between Tudeley and Capel churches, after 7¾ km; it has an unprepossessing appearance but has been refurbished inside (and has a back garden away from the road), and serves good-value pub food.
+The alternative is the Dovecote Inn (01732-798289; food to 2pm Wed–Sat, 3pm Sun; closed Mon) in the hamlet of Capel, after 9 km; this freehouse has an attractive patio area at the back and serves good freshly-cooked food.

 As noted above there are plenty of cafés, coffee shops and pubs in Tonbridge.
-Two places close to the walk route when you pass through it in mid-afternoon are Beyond the Grounds (01732-667564; closed Mon) in River Walk and The Bakehouse at 124 (01732-360382; closed Sun), next to the Chequers Inn.
+Two places close to the walk route when you pass through it in mid-afternoon are Sixty Five MM Coffee (07878-897871) in River Walk and The Bakehouse at 124 (01732-360382; closed Sun), next to the Chequers Inn.
 There is also a conveniently-placed Park Café in Haysden Country Park.